Duwamish Tribe files new lawsuit in bid for federal recognition

 Federal law allows tribal governments to run such casinos to fund tribal government programs, on the logic that they are no different from state-run lotteries.

-The tribe’s latest suit comes amid a heated public relations battle between the Duwamish and several of the region’s federally recognized tribes about just who are the “real” Duwamish.
+The tribe’s latest suit comes amid a heated public-relations battle between the Duwamish and several of the region’s federally recognized tribes about just who are the “real” Duwamish.

-The Muckleshoot, Suquamish, Tulalip and Puyallup tribes have in newspaper ads, op-eds and correspondence argued the Duwamish persist indeed — as enrolled members of recognized tribes all over the region, enjoying all the rights and benefits of enrollment.
+The Muckleshoot, Suquamish, Tulalip and Puyallup tribes have in newspaper ads, op-eds and correspondence argued that the Duwamish persist indeed — as enrolled members of recognized tribes all over the region, enjoying all the rights and benefits of enrollment.

 They also note the U.S. kept its promise in 1855 of creating reservations at Lummi, Tulalip, Swinomish, and for the Duwamish, at Port Madison with the Suquamish.
 In 1857, another reservation was created at Muckleshoot, where Duwamish people also could go.
 Today, many of the people enrolled at reservations around Puget Sound have some degree of Duwamish ancestry.